mari0ddev/mari0ddev/README.md

 ---

  🙋‍♂️ About Me
-Self-taught front-end developer with a passion for clean UI, modern JavaScript (ES6+), and building interactive, responsive web applications.
-Skilled in React, APIs, and version control with Git/GitHub.
+Professional Summary
+Self-taught Junior Web Developer with expertise in HTML, CSS, JavaScript (ES6+), React, and Node.js.
+Built and deployed full-stack applications, including a weather app with OpenWeather API and an e-commerce prototype with Stripe integration.
+Certified in Responsive Web Design and JavaScript Algorithms by freeCodeCamp.
+Passionate about creating user-friendly, responsive web solutions.

 ---